jqhoogland/rationalia-starter/LW/Posts/Not because you "should".md

 chapter: Drop your obligations
 synchedAt: '2022-08-30T08:16:32.694Z'
 ---

-# Not because you "should"
+# Not Because You "should"